djdt/spcal/docs/source/options.rst

    Contiguous regions above the :term:`accumulation threshold`, with at least one detection, are summed.

 To resolve particles from background signals a :term:`detection threshold` must be defined, above with signal is considered a particle.
-SPCal offers three different threholding methods, each with their own use-cases.
+SPCal offers three different thresholding methods, each with their own use-cases.
-In general, Gaussian statistics should be used for thresholding singals with a high-mean background (> 10 counts) and Poisson statistics for thosfe below.
+In general, Gaussian statistics should be used for thresholding signals with a high-mean background (> 10 counts) and Poisson statistics for those below.
 For spICP-ToF data with low-mean backgrounds, Compound-Poisson statistics must be used.
 For more a detailed discussion see :ref:`Thresholds for spICP-MS`.
 Each method also allows the definition of an error-rate :math:`\alpha`, that corresponds to the expected number of falsely detected particles.